compulim/react-accent-color/README.md

 ### Hoist your component using `withPalette` HOC

-In this example, `background` color is extracted from palette and passed into the component as `fillColor` prop.
+In this example, `accent` color is extracted from palette and passed into the component as `fillColor` prop.

 ```jsx
 class MyButton extends React.Component {